keajs/kea-docs/docs/core/listeners.md

 then the above code might seem overly verbose to you. _"Why must we write `loadUsers` and `setUsers` twice?"_ is a valid question. _"Why can't listeners just implicitly create a new action"_ might be another.

-There's a point to being this explicit.
-If you're following good patterns, it often makes sense to use the actions that you're listening to in a reducer or vice-versa, usually to track second or third order state.
+First, if you don't like it, [wrap these three functions in another function](/docs/intro/what-is-kea#logic-builders) that does just that, and abstract away the boring parts.

+Second, scratch that, just use the [loaders](/docs/plugins/loaders) plugin, as this has already been done for you.

+However, we're learning here, so it's good to spell things out.
+Sometimes though, you will need to explicitly define your data flow, and this will be just the right amount of verbosity.

+### Tracking loading

-To illustrate this point, let's track the `loading` state in our logic.
+Let's also track the `loading` state in our logic.

 Obviously we need a `loading` reducer to store this value, but what about the actions?

 Well, here's one bad and _naïve_ way you could do it: